 This growth leads to the formation of a tumour, in most cases visible through an x-ray scan or even felt as a lump.
 A growth (a tumour) becomes malignant or cancerous when they grow and start invading other cells or tissues.
 Tissues a group of cells with the same function).

-It should be known that any part of the body is prone to become cancerous and that cancer cell can spread to other parts of the body.
+It should be known that any part of the body is prone to become cancerous and that cancer cells can spread to other parts of the body.

 What are the signs & symptoms of breast cancer?